mdharr/mdharr/README.md

 - 🌱 Improving my **Angular** and **TypeScript** knowledge

 - 🔍 On the lookout for new opportunities where I can contribute, learn, and grow.
-If you're in search of a developer with a blend of creativity and technical skill, let's connect!

 - 💡 I believe in the power of collaboration and am always eager to discuss new projects or ideas.
-Feel free to reach out if you want to collaborate, have a project in mind, or just want to say hi!

 - 📫 How to reach me: **mdharr7@gmail.com**